fcanas/bake/README.md

 make deploy
 ```

 The Makefile has a `deploy` recipe to push a git subtree to GitHub pages if your remote is setup as `github`.
-You can edit the last line of the Makefile if that doesn't match your configuration.
+You can edit that area of the Makefile if that doesn't match your configuration.

 ### Dependencies